NathanVaughn/vscode-task-runner/README.md

 ```

 Additionally, by default, VS Code Task Runner will immediately exit if a task fails,
 like VS Code does.
-However, this can be useful if you want to run multiple tasks
-such as formatting, test, and build tasks, and see all of the results.

 This can be disabled with the `--continue-on-error` argument before the task label(s)
 or the `VTR_CONTINUE_ON_ERROR` environment variable being set to any value.
+This can be useful if you want to run multiple tasks
+such as formatting, test, and build tasks, and see all of the results.

 ```bash
 vtr --continue-on-error tests build